Home / Mushroom Guide /

 Stem

-4–10 cm tall, 0,3–1 cm wide, cylindrical, curved, clustered, hollowed with age.
+4–10 cm tall, 0.3–1 cm diameter, cylindrical, curved, clustered, hollowed with age.
 Pale and smooth at apex, darker tan to blackish towards the base, scaly below the ephemeral ring.

 Skirt